OpenSecuritySummit/oss2020/content/tracks/_not_happening/how-to-get-agile-in-security.md

 ---
-title        : Power of wardley mapping when understanding risk track        : CISO and Risk Management type         : working-session      # working-session, user-session, product-session technology   : topics       :                    # for example ["GDPR"] featured     : yes                # review with summit team "yes" when_day     : Thu when_time    : WS-1
+title        : How to get Agile in Security track        : "DevSecOps" type         : working-session      # working-session, user-session, product-session technology   : topics       : ["Agile"]     # for example ["GDPR"] featured     : when_day     :
+when_time    :
 hey_summit   :
 room_layout  :                    #
 room_id      :
 session_slack:
-status       : draft              # draft, review-content, done description  :
+status       : draft              # draft, review-content, done description  : How to get Buy-in organizers   : Leila Rao participants :
-organizers   :
-participants :
 ---

 <!--(add intro)

-## WHY
+## What is expected of the business stakeholders

 (...)